replicatedu/replicatedu_instructor/INTERMEDIATE_MILESTONES.md

 creating output directory:
 	done
 ```

 This creates a new directory that the original class will be cloned into and the resultant student and solution workspaces will be created

 ```
 pulling class repository:
 	done
 ```

-this downloads the class repository into the output directory
+This downloads the class repository into the output directory

 ```
 creating student and solution directories test/test_class/assignment_1/assignment1.sh